 To this day in many Jewish congregations, Kohanim impart the priestly blessing found in Numbers 6:23–27.
-Learn more about this blessing here.

 Laura Kruger has been curator of the Museum at Hebrew Union College - Jewish Institute of Religion since 1991.
-Read about her accomplishments here.

 Shirin Neshat (b.
 1957) is an Iranian visual artist known primarily for her work in film, video and photography.
-Watch her TED Talk:George McNeil (1908-95) was an abstract expressionist painter who taught at the University of Wyoming, Pratt Institute, and the New York Studio School.
+Watch her TED Talk:George McNeil (1908–1995) was an abstract expressionist painter who taught at the University of Wyoming, Pratt Institute, and the New York Studio School.
 Explore an oral history interview with McNeil in the Archives of American Art.